An operational characterization of mutual information in algorithmic information theory: Final comments

 In what follows we give a more formal definition of a protocol with advice bits.
 Let $k$ be a positive integer.
 We say that Alice and Bob given inputs $\xa$ an $\xb$ compute a common value $z$ in a $k$-rounds \emph{protocol with $q$ bits of advice on each round}, given inputs $\xa$ and $\xb$, if there exists is a sequence of strings (`messages') $x_1,y_1,x_2,y_2,\ldots,x_k, y_k$ such that

-In a similar way we can define the \emph{randomized} protocols with advice, where Alice and Bob are given in addition random $\ra$ and $\rb$.
-For $c>0, \epsilon >0$ we say that Alice and Bob $(\epsilon, c)$-\emph{succeed} on an input pair $(\xa, \xb)$ to agree on a common secret key in a $k$-rounds protocol with $q$ bits of advice, if with probability $(1-\epsilon)$ over $\ra, \rb$, there exists a string $z$ such that
+In a similar way, we can define the \emph{randomized} protocols with advice, where Alice and Bob are given in addition random $\ra$ and $\rb$.
+For $c>0, \epsilon >0$, we say that Alice and Bob $(\epsilon, c)$-\emph{succeed} on an input pair $(\xa, \xb)$ to agree on a common secret key in a $k$-rounds protocol with $q$ bits of advice, if with probability $(1-\epsilon)$ over $\ra, \rb$, there exists a string $z$ such that Alice and Bob can compute common value $z$ in a $k$-rounds protocol with advice as defined above, and